clucompany/Cycle_match/README.md

 # What can be written in the body of macros?

-1. Same as what you write in "match"
+1. The same thing that you write in the body of the `match` language construct.

 ```rust
 #[macro_use]